Huuums/vscode-folder-templates/README.md

 - from which files you would like to have a filetemplate.
 - which values you would like to use as Customvariables (only asks for strings inside the template notation which are NOT HTMLtags)

+Note: FFS will automatically add the new template to your settings.

+## Known Issues

+- Deleting an existing template out of the settings and adding a new Template from an existing folder before restarting vscode adds the just deleted template again (No clue why this happens, have to figure it out.)

 ### Credits

 The idea for FFS came after seeing this extension [ee92.folderize](https://marketplace.visualstudio.com/items?itemName=ee92.folderize)